AnotherSadGit/PesterAssertExceptionThrown/README.md

 #### Test that a function does not throw an exception of a specified type
 ```
 { MyFunction } |
-	Assert-ExceptionThrown -Not -ExpectedExceptionTypeName ArgumentException
+    Assert-ExceptionThrown -Not -WithTypeName ArgumentException
 ```
-The test will fail if MyFunction throws an ArgumentException.
+The test will fail if MyFunction throws a System.ArgumentException.
 It will pass if MyFunction does not throw an exception, or if it throws an exception of a different type.